 I was sold.

-So off I went to Tiger circle and scoured the shops for an umbrella.
-And then a beautiful specimen caught my eye.
-It was love at first sight.
-Its polished wooden handle, crooked but sturdy, long pointed tip and the majestically black canopy neatly rolled up into a three and a half foot frame seemed to hold me in an inexplicable bind.
-I was sold.
-I had visions of me walking around Manipal with my umbrella cum walking stick, tapping away gently at the ground like an English gent when it wasn’t raining or frolicking around under the cover of its comfortably large canopy with the prospective girlfriend while it poured.
-The shopkeeper, obviously trained to spot such enchanted customers swooped in and I had the object of my desire in my hands for a bomb.
+I had visions of me walking around Manipal with my umbrella cum walking stick, tapping away gently at the ground like an English gent when it wasn’t raining or frolicking around under cover of its comfortably large canopy with the prospective girlfriend while it poured.
+The shopkeeper, obviously trained to spot such enchanted customers, swooped in, and I had the object of my desire in my hands a bomb.

 How wrong I was!
-I had barely left my umbrella alone for a couple of minutes in the food court that it was stolen.
-Now this had to be the limit.
-It was pouring outside and I would have to go back to the hostel drenched in spite of buying two umbrellas!
+I had barely left my umbrella alone in the food court for a couple of minutes before it was stolen.
+Now, this had to be the limit.
+It was pouring outside, and I would have to go back to the hostel drenched, despite buying two umbrellas!
 They say the best time to test a man’s morals is in a time of need.
 Well, to put it mildly, I failed the test.
 Spotting an unattended umbrella, I picked it up, my hands trembling with guilt and fear.
 The big bad world of Manipal had made me a thief after all.

 Or, one could always buy a raincoat.

 This is a guest post by Sai Krishna.
 He is pursuing MBBS at Kasturba Medical College (KMC), Manipal.
 Sai Krishna is a self-confessed Politics and Current Affairs junkie and wannabe writer.